maggierui/get-started-with-ai-chat/README.md

 ![Screenshot of chatting web application showing requests and responses between assistants and the user.](docs/images/webapp_screenshot.png)

+### Metadata inference: how search works

+- **Natural mode (toggle off)**: The query is embedded and sent to Azure AI Search using hybrid vector + semantic search across `chunk`, `title`, and available metadata fields.
+Results are ranked semantically and returned as context/sources.
+- **Metadata inference mode (toggle on)**: The client tells the API to enable metadata inference.
+The backend sends the same hybrid search but also leverages inferred metadata hints to improve matching on fields such as `ms_service`, `ms_topic`, `ms_date`, collections, and audience when those fields exist in the index.
+This often yields tighter, more targeted results for domain-specific queries.
+- **How to use**: Open **Settings → Retrieval → Metadata inference** in the UI.
+The current mode is displayed above the retrieved sources, and the saved chunk file records whether metadata inference was on.
+- **When to use**: Turn it **on** when your corpus has rich metadata and you want sharper matches; leave it **off** for more open-ended or exploratory queries.

 **WARNING**: This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
 We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.

 For a more comprehensive list of best practices and security recommendations for Intelligent Applications, [visit our official documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/).